sanitizers/github-bot-tutorial/git-basics.rst

 Git Cheat Sheet
 ===============

-There are other more complete git tutorial out there, but the following should help you during this workshop.
+There are other more complete git tutorials out there, but the following should help you during this workshop.

 Clone a repo
 ------------